f5devcentral/F5AppSvcDemo/README.md

 ### Current Back ends

-There are two running containers on the application server
+There are two running containers on the application server:

 * A Simple NGINX web server on port 80
 * The [OWASP Juicebox App](https://www.owasp.org/index.php/OWASP_Juice_Shop_Project) on port 3000